SajidZakaria/ST3-CP-Environment/README.md

   4. Easily customizable.

 ## How it works:
   The build system calls PowerShell through CMD, then PowerShell runs Script.ps1, which then executes the entire process.
-So both the Script.ps1 file is needed to be in its required path.
+So the Script.ps1 file is needed to be in its required path.

 ## Variables in the script:
   * **$input**: Path to the input file